Auditing a Class

 Refund for Withdrawal

 To receive a refund, you must submit your completed withdrawal forms to the appropriate office according to the dates in the Academic Calendar.
-Refunds are based on the liability dates in the Academic Calendar and must be requested in writing and sent to the attention of the Office of Student Accounts.
+Refunds are based on the liability dates in the Academic Calendar and must be requested by email to firstname.lastname@example.org, or in writing and sent to the attention of the Office of Student Accounts.
 In all cases the College Fee is not refundable after the official first day of classes.

 Graduate students need the permission of the instructor to take an undergraduate class.
 Contact the department through which the course is being offered.